- Kellogg's Better Days Home

 The way our foods are packaged ensures their safety, freshness and great taste.
 We also consider the impact of our packaging on the environment.
 Our founder, W.K Kellogg, understood the importance of sustainable packaging and these dual considerations when introducing the very first boxes of Kellogg’s Corn Flakes made from recycled content.

-To achieve our 2025 packaging goals, our framework involves three approaches:
+Our framework involves three approaches:

 - Reduce packaging usage across our portfolio by decreasing total packaging weight wherever possible.